bentoml/BentoML/docs/source/frameworks/pytorch.rst

 .. note::

     :code:`bentoml.pytorch.save_model` has parameter ``signatures``.
-    ``signatures`` refers to a general :ref:`Model Signatures <concepts/model:Model Signatures>`_ that dictates which methods can be used for inference in the Runner context.
+    The ``signatures`` argument of type :ref:`Model Signatures <concepts/model:Model Signatures>`_ in :code:`bentoml.pytorch.save_model` is used to express which methods should be used for inference and exposed in the Runner.
 This signatures dictionary will be used during the creation process of a Runner instance.

 The signatures used for creating a Runner is ``{"__call__": {"batchable": False}}``.
 This means by default, BentoML’s `Adaptive Batching <guides/batching:Adaptive Batching>`_ is disabled when using :obj:`~bentoml.pytorch.save_model()`.
 If you want to utilize adaptive batching behavior and know your model's dynamic batching dimension, make sure to pass in ``signatures`` as follow: